amorist/awesome/README.md

 ## Python

+- [rich](https://github.com/willmcgugan/rich) - Rich is a Python library for rich text and beautiful formatting in the terminal.
 - [pifuhd](https://github.com/facebookresearch/pifuhd) - High-Resolution 3D Human Digitization from A Single Image.
 - [genetic-drawing](https://github.com/anopara/genetic-drawing) - A genetic algorithm toy project for drawing
 - [jukebox](https://github.com/openai/jukebox) - Code for the paper "Jukebox: A Generative Model for Music"